-Severe adverse effects have been attributed to the use of synthetic cannabinoids, including nausea, vomiting, agitation, anxiety, seizures, stroke, coma, and death by heart attack or organ failure.
+Severe adverse effects have been attributed to the abuse of synthetic cannabinoids, including agitation, anxiety, seizures, stroke, coma, and death by heart attack or organ failure.
 Acute kidney injury requiring hospitalization and dialysis in several patients reportedly having smoked synthetic cannabinoids has also been reported by the Centers for Disease Control and Prevention.